Help for Businesses and Non-Profits

 In response to the Coronavirus (COVID-19) pandemic, small business owners in all U.S. states, Washington D.C., and territories are eligible to apply for an Economic Injury Disaster Loan.
 The SBA’s Economic Injury Disaster Loan program provides small businesses with working capital loans that can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.

 The loan advance will provide economic relief to businesses that are currently experiencing a temporary loss of revenue.
 Funds will be made available within three days of a successful application, and this loan advance will not have to be repaid.

 Paycheck Protection Loan Guide and Checklist

-The Paycheck Protection Program provides small businesses with funds to pay up to 8 weeks of payroll costs including benefits.
+The Paycheck Protection Program provides small businesses with funds to pay payroll costs including benefits.
 Funds can also be used to pay interest on mortgages, rent, and utilities.
 Starting April 3, 2020, small businesses and sole proprietorships can apply.

 Fully Forgiven Funds are provided in the form of loans that will be fully forgiven when used for payroll costs, interest on mortgages, rent, and utilities (due to likely high subscription, at least 75% of the forgiven amount must have been used for payroll).
 Loan payments will also be deferred for six months.
 No collateral or personal guarantees are required.
 Neither the government nor lenders will charge small businesses any fees.